victorminerva/cadastro-api/README.md

 CREATE SCHEMA CADASTRO-API;
 ```

-**Step 2.** Import your project cloned from git into IDE workspace.
+**Step 2.** Import your project as Existing Maven Projects to into IDE workspace.

 **Step 3.** Add the Tomcat 9 Server in your IDE and after that add the project into Tomcat.